-If you find yourself without a car because yours is getting repaired, rental car reimbursement coverage could come to the rescue.
-But most policies have limits on how much they’ll pay out, meaning a lengthy repair process might max out your coverage.
+If you find yourself without a car because yours is getting repaired, rental reimbursement coverage could come to the rescue.
+But most policies have limits on how much they’ll pay, meaning that a lengthy repair process might max out your coverage.

-If your car is getting repaired at the garage after a car accident, rental car reimbursement coverage can cover the cost of a rental until you get your own car back.
-A few companies also pay for alternative transportation, reimbursing you for public transit or ridesharing instead of a rental car.
+Rental reimbursement covers the cost of a rental car if your car is getting repaired at the garage after an accident.
+A few insurance companies also pay for alternative transportation like public transit or ridesharing instead of a rental car.

 For your insurer to pay for or reimburse you for a rental car, you’ll need to meet three criteria:

 - Your auto insurance policy has rental reimbursement coverage.
 Check your policy or talk to your insurer if you don’t know whether you have this coverage.

 - Your car was damaged in a covered incident.
 For example, if your car was damaged by hail but you don’t have comprehensive coverage, your insurer won’t pay for a rental.